-Immediately following the Spin-Off, we estimate that approximately 454,710,004 shares of our common stock will be issued and outstanding, based on approximately 1,092,668,140 shares of GE common stock outstanding as of September 30, 2022 and the number of shares to be retained by GE.
+Immediately following the Spin-Off, we estimate that approximately shares of GE common stock outstanding as of , 2022 and the number of shares to be retained by GE.
 The actual number of shares of our common stock outstanding immediately following the Spin-Off will depend on the actual number of shares of GE common stock outstanding on the Record Date, and will reflect any issuance of new shares or exercise of outstanding options pursuant to GE's equity plans and any repurchases of GE shares by GE pursuant to its common stock repurchase program, in each case on or prior to the Record Date.